lavoiesl/git-support/addons/checkout-env-branch/README.md

 The update hook is fired after the update was succesful.

 If branch.**$branch**.update-dir exists, this repository does a git pull -Xtheirs.

+## Creation script

+A script is included that creates repos and environments for these hooks

+It also adds the hooks and optionally clones from a skeleton, check it out